Next International Day of ActioN

-Every month, DxE unites activists across the world – in 159 cities and 30 countries – in a single day of action.
+Every month, DxE unites activists across the world in a single day of action.
 Join us as we build a movement for animal rights!
+Over 180 cities in 35 countries have participated in our actions.

 MODEL ACTION PLAN +